jorgebucaran/cookbook.fish/README.md

 Use `k` and `j` to navigate the list down / up, and `q` to exit.

 The `$PATH` variable is created at the start of the fish process during the environment initialization.
-You can modify, prepend or append to this variable yourself, e.g, in ~/.config/fish/config.fish.
+You can modify, prepend or append to this variable yourself, e.g., in ~/.config/fish/config.fish.

-Similar to the `type`, `builtin` and `functions` builtins previously introduced, \*nix systems often include one or more shell-agnostic alternatives, e.g, `which`, `apropos`, `whatis`, etc.
+Similar to the `type`, `builtin` and `functions` builtins previously introduced, \*nix systems often include one or more shell-agnostic alternatives, e.g., `which`, `apropos`, `whatis`, etc.

 These commands overlap in functionality, but also possess unique features.
 Consult your system's manpage for details.

 ### How to check if a command succeeded in fish?

 Every command returns an **exit code** to indicate whether they succeeded or not.
 An exit code of 0 means success.
 Anything else means failure.
-Different commands use different integers to represent the different errors that can happen.
+Different commands use different integers to represent what errors can happen.

-You can check the exit code of any command using the special, read-only variable `$status`.
+You can check the exit code of any command using the read-only variable `$status`.

 ```fish
 my_command